adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 ## Model diagnostics

 To assess whether the linear model is reliable, we need to check for

 1. linearity,
 2. nearly normal residuals, and
 3. constant variability.

-**Linearity**: You already checked if the relationship between `pf_score` and `pf_expression_control' is linear using a scatterplot.
+**Linearity**: You already checked if the relationship between `pf_score` and `pf_expression_control` is linear using a scatterplot.
 We should also verify this condition with a plot of the residuals vs. fitted (predicted) values, Figure \@ref(fig:residuals).

 ```r